-If you are considering visiting County Mayo and would like to see some beautiful pictures, you’ve landed in the right spot!
+If you are considering visiting County Mayo and are wondering what scenery to expect, you’ve landed in the right spot!

 Recently I climbed the mighty Croagh Patrick for the 18th time and experienced especially spectacular views (you’ll see them in the photos below) The photos gained a fair bit of attention and led to a ton of comments and mails asking for some photos of the best places to visit in County Mayo.